This One German Gardening Trick Can Save You Water—And Money

 If you don’t have access to the inputs necessary on your property like logs, branches, etc. you’ll likely be able to find them locally for very cheap if not free.
 Search Craigslist or Facebook Marketplace for logs, branches, firewood, etc. You’ll be surprised what people give away for free and it will likely be a manageable size to carry and place into your beds or mound!

-Like pretzels, bratwurst and Oktoberfest lager, you can add the awesome German technique of hugelkulture to the list of beloved German contributions to society!
+Like pretzels, bratwurst, and Oktoberfest lager, you can add the awesome German technique of hugelkulture to the list of beloved German contributions to society!
 Do you have a hugelkulture mound?
 Tell us about your success or tips in the comments below!